cruzayye/fireBaseAuth/README.md

 # fireBaseAuth
 simple login page and sign up page that connects to firebase

-## The goal is to create a login form that hooks up to firebase, if a user is already set up then logging in would redirect them to another page
+## The goal is to create a login form that hooks up to firebase, if a user is already set up then logging in would redirect them to another page, in this case its the success component.